DiamondRC/devcontainer-features/README.md

 ## Testing

-This repo has it's own devcontainer which can be used to do local testing and development of the features.
+This repo has its own devcontainer which can be used to do local testing and development of the features.

 ## Publishing Features